t-mart/wap/docs/wap-for-collaborators.md

-# wap for Contributors
+# wap for Collaborators

-If you're working on an project that uses `wap`, do the following to get started:
+If you're collaborating on an project that uses `wap`, do the following to get started:

 1. First, [install `wap`](installation.md).